superbderrick/SummerPlayerView/README.md

 ## SummerPlayerView

-📺 SummerPlayerview is iOS custom videoplayer view for kids , It could integrate with AVPlayer, NexPlayer
+📺 SummerPlayerview is iOS custom videoplayer view for kids and It tried to be a youtube kids App 's Player UI